SrijanDas/movie-review-sentiment-analysis/README.md

 ## Run Locally

-The project has a command-line-application as well as a webapp.Below you can find how to run them bothe seperately.
+The project has a `command-line-application` as well as a `webapp`.Below you can find the steps to run them both seperately.

 ### I. Run the "Command-line-application"